Degree Requirements

 The Ph.D. program in philosophy is composed of the following requirements:

-Below are the requirement details for the degree and the standards of progress.
+Below is an outline of the requirement details for the degree and the standards of progress.
 You may also download full requirements in our student handbook as well as a proposed timeline.
+Faculty and students should consult the student handbook for any questions about degree requirements and the handbook is the principal, overriding document we consult for the PhD degree.

 Ph.D.
 Requirements